Skinnay Ennis: Radio

 Ennis began performing comedy routines, and in 1938 he landed a job as bandleader on Bob Hope's radio program, appearing as a regular until he entered the Army.

 He returned to Hollywood bandleading at the war's end and joined the Abbott and Costello radio program during the 1946–47 season.

 Military service

 Ennis joined the Army in 1943, serving as a "warrant officer in charge of a 28-piece band" during World War II.

 Personal life

-Ennis was married to the former Carmene Calhoun for 20 years, and they had one son.
+Ennis was married to the former singer Carmene Calhoun for 20 years, and they had one son.
 The couple divorced in 1959.

 Ennis, whose nickname originally was "Skinny," changed it to "Skinnay", after it was misspelled that way on the label of a record early in his career.

 Death

-Two months before he would have turned 56, Ennis choked to death on a bone while eating dinner at a restaurant in Beverly Hills in 1963.
+Ennis choked to death on a bone while eating dinner at a restaurant in Beverly Hills in 1963.